Azure-Samples/azure-health-data-and-ai-samples/samples/medtech-service-mappings/calculatedcontent/conversions-using-functions/README.md

 Rather than create an upstream process to work around the above, we can customize the MedTech normalization process to achieve these conversions.

-## Overview of Device A device message
+## Overview of the Device A device message

 During an exercise session, device data is submitted at one minute intervals to the MedTech service.